kishoren77/math_quantum/_pages/intro.md

 ### Monoidal Categories and Quantum Systems

-The foundational premise of Categorical Quantum Mechanics (CQM) is that the abstract structure of quantum information can be completely formalized using the framework of category theory, specifically bypassing standard matrix algebra in favor of a rigorous graphical calculus.
+The foundational premise of Categorical Quantum Mechanicsis that the abstract structure of quantum information can be completely formalized using the framework of category theory, specifically bypassing standard matrix algebra in favor of a rigorous graphical calculus.

 We formalize a physical theory as a **strict monoidal category** $$(\mathbf{C}, \otimes, I)$$.